 Catalin L • Violin/Viola Instructor

 After moving to Chicago in 2005, Catalin started to teach private lessons for violin and viola as a self-employed teacher.
-He and his wife have a girl and a boy who both play and sing music.
+The Lari family has a girl and a boy who both play and sing music.
 The family proudly gets involved in musical activities from Church Choir to Romanian folk music.
-They also own a smart cat named Gus that is a music lover as well.
-Along the years, after accumulating experience in both teaching and performing, Catalin believes that anyone could be taught to play an instrument as long as there is a desire of learning, and physical ability to hold the instrument of their choice.
+The Laris also own a smart cat named Gus that is a music lover as well.
+Along the years, after accumulating experience in both teaching and performing, Mr. Catalin believes that anyone could be taught to play an instrument as long as there is a desire of learning, and physical ability to hold the instrument of their choice.
 The merit of the teacher is to help his students discover their musical gifts, and to teach them how to use these talents.
 In the end each one of us is unique and special!
-Catalin's main hobbies are hiking in the woods, swimming in clear waters, and driving big cars and buses.
+Mr. Catalin's main hobbies are hiking in the woods, swimming in clear waters, and driving big cars and buses.